Magnetic eigenmodes in chains of coupled phi0-Josephson junctions with ferromagnetic weak links

 The situation is completely different if the easy axis is along the $z$-direction.
 The total energy of the system is still determined by Eq.~(\ref{energy_1}) with the substitution $m_{yi} \to m_{zi}$:

-Equilibrium magnetic configurations correspond to $m_{xi} = 0$, $m_{zi} = \pm \sqrt{1-m_{yi}^2}$.
+In equilibrium a magnetic moment is aligned with the full effective field acting on the magnet.
+For the case under consideration the effective field consists of the magnetic anisotropy field $(K/M)m_{zi}\bm e_z$ and the spin-orbit induced effective field (Rashba pseudomagnetic field) $\bm H_R \propto [\hat {\bm j} \times \bm n]$.
+Consequently, equilibrium magnetic configurations correspond to $m_{xi} = 0$, $m_{zi} = \pm \sqrt{1-m_{yi}^2}$.
 For the case of a separate $\varphi_0$ - S/F/S JJ such a reorientation of the easy axis by the Josephson current was reported in Ref.~\onlinecite{Shukrinov2018}.
 By numerical investigation of the total energy we found that at least for the chosen set of parameters the minimal energy is reached if all $m_{yi}$ have the same values $m_y$.
 Then from the condition $dE/dm_y = 0$ we find that in the stable magnetic configuration $m_y$ obeys the following equation:

 For the chosen set of parameters it has the only solution $m_y^0$.
 If $m_y^0 \in [-1,1]$, then it gives the $y$-component of all magnetic moments $m_{y,st}$.
-If $|m_y^0|>1$, then all the moments are directed along the the spin-orbit induced effective field (Rashba pseudomagnetic field) $\bm H_R \propto [\hat {\bm j} \times \bm n]$, that is $|m_{y,st}| = 1$ and $\bm m \parallel \bm H_R$.
+If $|m_y^0|>1$, then all the moments are directed along the spin-orbit induced effective field $\bm H_R \propto [\hat {\bm j} \times \bm n]$, that is $|m_{y,st}| = 1$ and $\bm m \parallel \bm H_R$.
 The stable magnetic configurations are described by $\bm m_i = (0, m_{y,st}, \pm \sqrt{1-m_{y,st}^2})^T$.
 All this magnetic configurations belong to the same energy, as it is seen from Eq.~(\ref{energy_z}).
 Therefore, in case if the easy axis is along the $z$-direction, that is perpendicular to the spin-orbit induced effective field, the magnetoelectric coupling does not remove the degeneracy of the total energy for different stable magnetic configurations.
 The dependence of the energy on $\psi_N$ is shown in Fig.~\ref{fig:energies}(b).

 In this sense we can say that in the framework of the static problem of studying the stable magnetic configurations the strongest magnetoelectric splitting is realized if the magnetic easy axis is aligned with the Rashba pseudomagnetic field, and the splitting vanishes if the magnetic easy axis is perpendicular to the Rashba pseudomagnetic field.
 But it does not mean that for the perpendicular orientation the magnetoelectric impact on the system vanishes.
 Below we will see that if we consider the excitations of the system from a stable magnetic configuration, the physics is also very very sensitive to the orientation of the easy axis.
 The influence of the magnetoelectric coupling on the eigen modes is strong in the both cases, but the structure of the modes is very different.